Porsha Williams breaks silence on 'RHOA' drama

 - She said she's not looking for friendship with Burruss

-(CNN)It doesn't appear that "Frik" and "Frak" will be back together anytime soon.
+(CNN)It doesn't appear that "Frick" and "Frack" will be back together anytime soon.

 Those are (were) the pet names bestowed upon "Real Housewives of Atlanta" cast members and formerly close friends Porsha Williams and Phaedra Parks.